Raku/marketing/Brochures/Perl6-PR-Brochure/README.md

 The original and up-to-date brochure can be found at [https://github.com/wendyga/Perl6Brochure](https://github.com/wendyga/Perl6Brochure)

-The PDF version uses non-redistributable fonts that were *stripped* from the InDesign source files.
+The PDF version uses non-redistributable fonts (it's fine to redistribute the PDF though) that were *stripped* from the InDesign source files.
 To request changes to the PDF with those fonts still in use, please [contact Zoffix Znet](https://twitter.com/zoffix)